Pollora/pollora/README.md

 - Seamless [database migrations](https://laravel.com/docs/migrations),
 - And much more...

-Pollen is designed to be versatile, intuitive, and the perfect tool for projects that demand the strengths of both Laravel and WordPress.
+Pollora is designed to be versatile, intuitive, and the perfect tool for projects that demand the strengths of both Laravel and WordPress.

 ## Documentation

-The documentation is in work in progress but you will find it [here](https://github.com/AmphiBee/pollen-documentation)
+The documentation is in work in progress but you will find it [here](https://github.com/AmphiBee/pollora-documentation)

-## Pollen Sponsors
+## Pollora Sponsors

-We extend our heartfelt gratitude to our sponsors for supporting Pollen's development.
+We extend our heartfelt gratitude to our sponsors for supporting Pollora's development.
 If you're interested in sponsoring, contact me at [olivier@amphibee.fr](mailto:olivier@amphibee.fr).

 ## Contributing

-Considering a contribution to Pollen?
+Considering a contribution to Pollora?
 Our [contribution guide is here!](CONTRIBUTE.md)

 ## Security Vulnerabilities

-For any security vulnerabilities discovered within Pollen, please send an e-mail to [dev@amphibee.fr](mailto:dev@amphibee.fr).
+For any security vulnerabilities discovered within Pollora, please send an e-mail to [dev@amphibee.fr](mailto:dev@amphibee.fr).
 We prioritize the security of our users and will address concerns promptly.

 ## License

-Pollen is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Pollora is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).